opconWizard/opcon-docs/docs/Files/Database-Information/OpCon-Database-Layout.md

-The primary table EscalationRule contains an ID and name for a collection of rules created for purposes of [escalation]{.GeneralEscalatedNotification} of notifications.
+The primary table EscalationRule contains an ID and name for a collection of rules created for purposes of escalation of notifications.
   Column Name             Explanation                                                                                                                                         Data Type        Additional Information
   ----------------------- --------------------------------------------------------------------------------------------------------------------------------------------------- ---------------- ------------------------------------------------------------------------------------
-  EscalationRecipientId   This column contains EscalationRecipient IDs that uniquely identify each recipient of a notification [escalation]{.GeneralEscalatedNotification}.   int (4)          The EscalationRuleGroup and EscalationRuleENSMessage tables reference this column.
-EscalationRuleName      This column contains [escalation]{.GeneralEscalatedNotification} rule names.                                                                        nvarchar (128)   None
+  EscalationRecipientId   This column contains EscalationRecipient IDs that uniquely identify each recipient of a notification escalation.   int (4)          The EscalationRuleGroup and EscalationRuleENSMessage tables reference this column.
+EscalationRuleName      This column contains escalation rule names.                                                                        nvarchar (128)   None

   : EscalationRule Column Descriptions